The different styles of yoga…

 When you arrive, set up your mat and get any props you’ll need for class.
 There will always be an example mat at the front of the room.
 Feel free to make yourself comfortable; lay down and relax.

-If you have any injuries or medical conditions you must tell the teacher when you arrive.
+If you have any injuries or medical conditions (including if you’re pregnant) you must tell the teacher when you arrive.